kscr70/WearableComputing_Project/CodeBook.md

   5. Standing
   6. Laying

-Variable 3 through 68 are the mean values for each subject and each activty of the mean and standard deviation for each of the features.
+Variables 3 - 68 are the mean values for each subject and each activty of the mean and standard deviation for each of the features from the original data set.
 Specific information on each feature type are in the `features_info.txt` provided below.
 All values are normalized to fall within -1.0 and 1.0.

 ##The README file from the downloaded data.
 This text file describes the experiments and the file organization.